 2002 – I make the switch to OS X from OS 8.6 when I purchase my third laptop, an iBook 600.
 It is incredibly seamless out of the box and on to the plane to India for a meeting of the Otter Specialist Group and I write an article for the Me@N list based on the experience.

-2002 – I am expedition leader of Ex Anambas, which was only a proposal written in 1999 but comes to life through the efforts of Ambassador Djalal of Indonesia.
-I am given just one month shortly after the exhaustion of Chek Jawa to make it happen with their support and it turns out very well.
+I am expedition leader of Ex Anambas.
+Just a proposal written in 1999, it comes to life through the efforts of Ambassador Hashim Djalal of Indonesia.
+I am given just one month shortly after the exhaustion of Chek Jawa to make it happen with their support and the expedition is a resounding success.
 The important thing after is to ensure information is disseminated immediately, so I host the Ex Anambas webpage which includes all preambles, published papers, press reports and even the sketch maps I made of the daily sampling sites!
+I was terribly ill after our return but made sure I burned all this and more on a CD for each expedition member – everyone expedition member had everything they needed.

 2003 – I am a Firebird/Firefox evangelist.